Poultry Science Program

 The poultry industry in Alabama generates more than $3.1 billion each year and accounts for more than 65 percent of the state’s annual farming revenues.

-Hawsey credits Fred Cespedes, recently retired vice president of American Proteins and Wallace State Future Foundation Board member, with helping to spearhead the partnership.
+Karolewics credits Fred Cespedes, recently retired vice president of American Proteins and Wallace State Future Foundation Board member emeritus, with helping to spearhead the partnership.
 Fred and his wife Holly have established a scholarship for Wallace State students interested in entering the field.

 “As important as poultry is to our area, it has made sense to me for a long time that Wallace State should have this program and that a partnership with Auburn would be a proverbial ‘match made in heaven’ – a win for both institutions,” Cespedes said.